 There are two fault indicators with dual function capability.
 One is the CVM / WD indicator.
 If the fault is a CVM fault, the CVM / WD indicator will be on solid.
+If the fault is a WD (External Watchdog) fault, the CVM / WD indicator will be on solid.
 If the fault is a WD (External Watchdog) fault, the CVM / WD indicator will flash at a five Hz rate.
-The other fault indicator with dual function capability is the PRGM CARD indicator.
-The PRGM CARD indicator will be on solid if the programming card is not properly seated while power is applied.
+The other fault indicator with dual function capability is the PRGM CARD indicator will be on solid if the programming card is not properly seated while power is applied.
 The PRGM CARD indicator will flash at a five Hz rate if a Reno A&E supplied programming card which has a defective serial EEPROM is inserted in the programming card slot and the device (the EEPROM) is activated.
-The PRGM CARD indicator will also flash at a five Hz rate if a non-Reno A&E programming card is inserted in the programming card slot and the Programming Card Memory Usage feature is activated.
+The PRGM CARD indicator will also flash at a five Hz rate if a non-Reno A&E programming card is inserted in the programming card slot and the device is activated.